275244143/vimmake/README.md

 Choosing a sweet-sounding .wav file is important which will please you in your subconscious.
 It will encourage you to continue debug-compile-debug-compile when you are tired from finding bugs.

 You can be more productive when you are using voice notifications.
-The more you use, the more you get happy.
+The more you use, the more you get happy, nothing can attract and stop you from your crazy edit-debug-edit-debug cycle.

 ## Misc